 The more time you spend with these top referral sources, the more likely they are to continue sending you cases and new work.
-Furthermore, the more time you spend with them, the more opportunity you have to talk shop and talk specifics about the type of work you do.
-Giving each other deeper insights and understanding to your firms’ respective strengths and weaknesses, specialties and more.
+Furthermore, the more time you spend with them, the more opportunity you have to talk shop and about the type of work you do.
+You are giving each other deeper insights and understanding to your firms’ respective strengths and weaknesses, specialties and more.

 Use Conferences and Meetups Efficiently

 Conferences are great places to learn about what’s going on in the industry.
 However, it’s also a great place to keep in touch with your peers from near and far.
-Even if you don’t think there’s much value in the events and talks at the conference, if you know that enough of your target peers and connections will be attending, then you can use this as a way to efficiently get some valuable facetime with other lawyers.
+You may not think there’s much value in the events and talks at a particular conference.
+However, if you know that enough of your target peers and connections will be attending, then you can use this as a way to efficiently get some valuable facetime with other lawyers.

 Newsletters: Automate How You Keep in Touch with Everyone

 Keeping in touch with all your referral sources; attorneys, clients, business partners and more, your firm needs a scalable way to do so.
 Using a newsletter is probably the most efficient way to achieve this.
-They can either be physical, postage mail or email.
+They can either be physical or email.
 Both have their pros and cons.